Z323323/Number-theory-interlude-1/README.md

 <p>
   From the previous example is clear that we will always face nonunits every time we deal with some $\mod n$ where $n$ is not prime.
 It's also clear that if $n = p^{k}$ for some prime $p$, we will face non-units for every $dp \mod n$ term (for any $d \geq 1$).<br>
-  When we deal with multiplicative groups, we don't normally care a lot about non-units, since every reason we seen in the former sections and everything said into [https://github.com/Z323323/Group-theory-elements].
-Nonetheless it's important to consider them because they exist.
+  When we deal with multiplicative groups, we don't normally care a lot about non-units, since every reasoning made in the former sections and everything said into [https://github.com/Z323323/Group-theory-elements].
+Nonetheless it's important to consider them because they exist (and they are a problem).
 </p>

 ## Fermat's Little Theorem and Euler's Theorem